A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Theoretical Guarantees

 Generalised dissipativity\footnote{Similar but non-identical definitions appear in \citet[][Assumption 1]{lytras2024tamed}, where the term \emph{weak dissipativity} was used, in \citet[][Theorem 11]{barp2024targeted} and in \citet[][Assumption 1]{KanBarGreMac2025}.} implies that $v$ points inwards outside some ball, and grows at least at the rate $\Verts{x}^{2\diss - 1}$.
 For $v = \nabla \log q$, where $q$ is the density of a distribution $Q$, the case $\gamma = 1$ corresponds to $Q$ having a Gaussian tail, and the condition is satisfied of course by Gaussians but also by some Gaussian mixtures, e.g. with common isotropic variance \citep[Lemma B.1]{cordero2025non}.
-Generalised dissipativity with $\gamma < 1$ allows $Q$ to have tails as heavy as exponential, while $\diss > 1$ would enforce a sub-Gaussian tail.
+Generalised dissipativity with $\gamma < 1$ allows $Q$ to have tails arbitrarily close to exponential, while $\diss > 1$ would enforce a sub-Gaussian tail.